-Icon Name Description File▼ File Use to open existing, create new, and save copies of macros and script files.
+lcon Name Description File▼ File Use to open existing, create new, and save copies of macros and script files.
 0+ Record Starts recording the macro.
-Additionally, you can use the arrow to specify whether to record before, into, or after the selected step. ▷ ▼ Replay Replays (or resumes replay of) the macro.
+Additionally, you can use the arrow to specify whether to record before, into, or after the selected step. ▷ • Replay Replays (or resumes replay of) the macro.
 Additionally, you can use the arrow to specify whether to play the selected step only, or to run the script step by step.
 Running the script step by step pauses the replay after each step.
-Stop Stops recording or replaying the macro. • Toggle Breakpoint Toggles a breakpoint on the selected step.
-For more information, see "Using Breakpoints" on page 274.
+Stop Stops recording or replaying the macro.
+0 Toggle Breakpoint Toggles a breakpoint on the selected step.
+For more information, see "Using Breakpoints" on page 240.
 Save Saves the macro.
 1- Step Level Modifies the script levels that are visible and replayed in the script.
-For more information, see "Modifying the Macro Replay Level" on page 236.
+For more information, see "Modifying the Macro Replay Level" on page 205.
 Q Find Lists the steps that match the text string specified, or goes to a specific step number.
-J ( Undo/Redo Reverses your last action or restores your original change. 亡 Event Handler Editor Opens the Event Handler Editor dialog box.
-For more information, see "Using the Event Handler Editor" on page 237.
+J (Undo/Redo Reverses your last action or restores your original change. 苗 Event Handler Editor Opens the Event Handler Editor dialog box.
+For more information, see "Using the Event Handler Editor" on page 206.

-lcon Name Description ₽ General Settings Opens the General Settings dialog box.
-For more information, see "Configuring Settings" on page 283.
+lcon Name Description ≎ General Settings Opens the General Settings dialog box.
+For more information, see "Configuring Settings" on page 249.
 P Edit Parameters Set parameter values.
-For more information, see "Parameters Dialog" on page 243. €÷ Edit logout conditions Opens the Logout Condition Editor.
-For more information, see "Working with Logout Conditions" on page 238.
+For more information, see "Working with Parameters" on page 212. €→ Edit logout conditions Opens the Logout Condition Editor.
+For more information, see "Working with Logout Conditions" on page 207.
 O Snapshot view Opens the Snapshot Viewer.
-For more information, see "Viewing Snapshots" on page 242.
+For more information, see "Viewing Snapshots" on page 211.